epsilon537/boxlambda/docs/components_vera.md

 *The VERA Wishbone Block Diagram.*

 In the above diagram, the big arrows show the main data flow.
 The small arrows are control signals.
 The labels next to the arrowheads show what is being presented to the block at that point.
-E.g. the *Composer* presents a *line_idx* and *render_start* signal to the *Layer 0 Renderer*.
+E.g. the `composer` presents a `line_idx` and `render_start` signal to the *Layer 0 Renderer*.
 Data path bus widths are indicated by a number between brackets.

 The easiest way to understand what's going on is by going through the diagram from bottom to top:

-1. The **video_vga** block generates the 640x480@60Hz VGA signal (RGB 4:4:4, Hsync and Vsync).
+1. The `video_vga` block generates the 640x480@60Hz VGA signal (RGB 4:4:4, Hsync and Vsync).
-2. The video_vga block pulls the pixel data from the **Composer** block.
-The 8-bit pixel data passes through the **palette_ram** to be converted to RGB 4:4:4.
+2. The `video_vga` block pulls the pixel data from the `composer` block.
+The 8-bit pixel data passes through the `palette_ram` to be converted to RGB 4:4:4.
-3. The Composer block in turn pulls the necessary data from three **Line Buffers**: one for each layer and one for sprites.
+3. The `composer` block in turn pulls the necessary data from three **Line Buffers**: one for each layer and one for sprites.
 The Composer and video_vga blocks operate at VGA pixel clock rate, i.e. 640 pixels worth of data flows when a scanline is being drawn.
 No data flows during horizontal or vertical retrace.
 4. The Line Buffers exist to give the renderers some leeway.
 The **Layer Renderers**, for instance, need to produce 640 pixels worth of data each scanline but they have 800 pixels worth of time to do so (the horizontal retrace time is 'extra time').
 For the **Sprite Renderer**, the numbers are a bit different, but the concept is the same.
 5. The renderers contain the bulk of VERA's video generation logic.
 There are two identical Layer Renderer blocks and one Sprite Renderer.
-The Layer Renderers implement the different tile and Bitmap Modes, retrieve the necessary data from the **vram_if** block, and store the rendered output data in their respective Line Buffers.
+The Layer Renderers implement the different tile and Bitmap Modes, retrieve the necessary data from the `vram_if` block, and store the rendered output data in their respective Line Buffers.
 The Sprite Renderer does the same thing for sprites.
-6. The vram_if block contains **128KB** of embedded video memory.
-It has four ports: one for each renderer and one for the CPU (via the external bus).
-A time slot scheduler gives each port in turn access to VRAM.
+6. The `vram_if` block contains **128KB** of embedded video memory.
+It has four ports: one for each renderer and one for the CPU.

 ### Video RAM

-The video RAM (VRAM) is a Single Port RAM instance of four byte-wide columns (matching a 32-bit Wishbone data bus with four byte-enables).
-The amount of RAM is configurable, up to 128KB, through a **VRAM_SIZE_BYTES** parameter/macro.
+The video RAM (VRAM) is a Dual Port RAM instance of four byte-wide columns (matching a 32-bit Wishbone data bus with four byte-enables).
+The amount of RAM is configurable, up to 128KB, through a `VRAM_SIZE_BYTES` parameter/macro.

-The **vram_if** module has four ports: Two Line Renderers, the Sprite Renderer, and the CPU.
-The vram_if module arbitrates access to the VRAM using a time slot scheduler.
-There are four equal time slot *beats*, each one clock cycle wide.
+DPRAM port 0 is exclusively for the CPU.
+DPRAM port 1 is shared by the two Line Renderers and the Sprite Renderer.
+The `vram_if` module arbitrates access to port 1 using a time slot scheduler.
+There are three equal time slot *beats*, each one clock cycle wide.
 Each port is assigned one slot during which it can access VRAM.
 The duration of a timeslot is one clock cycle.

 ![Time Slot Scheduled VRAM Access.](assets/vram_if_timeslot_scheduling.drawio.png)

 *Time Slot Scheduled VRAM Access.*

-With this mechanism, bandwidth utilization on one port does not have any impact on any of the other ports.
-A port that tries to use more than its share of the bus bandwidth is stalled.
-In practice, the only port where this can happen is the CPU port.

 ### The Composer

-The Composer receives basic control signals from the video_vga block: *next pixel*, *next line*, *next frame*, *vblank*.
+The `composer` receives basic control signals from the `video_vga` block: `next pixel`, `next line`, `next frame`, `vblank`.
 It uses these signals for the following purposes:

-- Generate control/timing signals towards the other blocks, e.g. *line index*, *render start*, *frame done*, *sprite Line Buffer erase start*.
+- Generate control/timing signals towards the other blocks, e.g. `line_index`, `render_start`, `frame_done`, `sprite_line_buffer_erase_start`.
 - Keep track of the horizontal and vertical screen position counters, both regular and scaled.
 - Generate line IRQs.
 - Determine the active area of the screen, where the border isn't shown.